WebReflection/dblite/README.md

 ------------------------------
 ```
 If an SD card can do this good, I guess any other environment should not have problems here ;-)

+### F.A.Q.
+Here a list of probably common Q&A about this module.
+Please do not hesitate to ask me more, if necessary, thanks.

+  * **How Does It Work?** `dblite` uses a [spawned](http://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options) version of the `sqlite3` executable.
+It could theoretically work with any other SQL like database but it's tested with `sqlite3-shell` only
+  * **Does It Spawn Per Each Query?** this is a quick one: **NO**! `dblite` spawns once per each database file where usually there is only one database file opened per time.
+  * **How About Memory And Performance?** Accordingly with `node` manual:
+    > These child Nodes are still whole new instances of V8.
+    > Assume at least 30ms startup and 10mb memory for each new Node.
+    > That is, you cannot create many thousands of them.
+    Since `dblite` spawns only once, there is a little overhead during the database initialization but that's pretty much it, the amount of RAM increases with the amount of data we save or retrieve from the database.
+The above **Raspberry Pi Benchmark** should ensure that with most common operation, and using transactions where possible, latency and RAM aren't a real issue.
+  * **Why Not The Native One?** I had some difficulty installing this [node-sqlite3 module](https://github.com/developmentseed/node-sqlite3#name) due `node-gyp` incompatibilities with some **ARM** based device in both *Debian* and *ArchLinux*.
+Since I really needed an sqlite manager for the next version of [polpetta](https://github.com/WebReflection/polpetta#က-polpetta) which aim is to have a complete, lightweight, and super fast web server in many embedded hardware such RPi, Cubieboard, and others, and since I needed something able to work with multiple core too, I've decided to try this road wrapping the native, easy to install and update, `sqlite3` shell client and do everything I need.
+So far, so good I would say ;-)

+### License
+The usual Mit Style, thinking about the [WTFPL](http://en.wikipedia.org/wiki/WTFPL) though ... stay tuned for updates.